Northern City Line: History

 After the war there were proposals to extend the Northern City Line north and south.
 The London Plan Working Party Report of 1949 proposed several new lines and suburban electrification schemes for London, lettered from A to M. The lower-priority routes J and K would have seen the Northern City Line extended to Woolwich (Route J) and Crystal Palace (Route K), retaining the "Northern Heights" extensions to Edgware and Alexandra Palace.
 The lines would have run in small-diameter tube tunnels south from Moorgate to Bank and London Bridge.
 The "K" branch would have run under Peckham to Peckham Rye, joining the old Crystal Palace (High Level) branch (which was still open in 1949) near Lordship Lane.
 Nothing came of these proposals, and the Edgware, Alexandra Palace and Crystal Palace (High Level) branches were all closed to passengers in 1954.
 As a result, the Northern City Line remained isolated from the rest of the network.

-In 1964, the Northern City Line (low level) platforms at Finsbury Park were given over to become the southbound platforms of both the Piccadilly line and (then new) Victoria Line, the former Piccadilly line platforms becoming the northbound Piccadilly and Victoria lines' platforms.
+In 1964, the Northern City Line (low level) platforms at Finsbury Park were given over to become the southbound platforms of both the Piccadilly line and the new Victoria Line, the former Piccadilly line platforms becoming the northbound Piccadilly and Victoria lines' platforms.
 From this time the NCL used Drayton Park as its terminus.
 At the same time a change was made at Highbury & Islington, with the northbound Northern City line diverted to a new platform alongside the northbound Victoria line, and the southbound Victoria using the former northbound Northern City platform, both providing cross-platform interchange.
 Passengers from Moorgate to Finsbury Park took the Northern City line to Highbury & Islington and then changed onto the Victoria Line.

 In 1970 the line was connected (as intended by its original promoters) to the mainline via the high level platforms at Finsbury Park as part of a wider plan to electrify ECML suburban services.
 The line was renamed Northern line (Highbury Branch) and the following year an agreement was made to transfer it to British Rail.
 Commuter trains were run to/from Moorgate instead of King's Cross, relieving congestion at King's Cross.

 The last London Underground services ran in October 1975 and British Rail services commenced in August 1976, replacing services to Broad Street via the city branch of the North London Line.
 These British Rail services used the name "Great Northern Electrics".
 The track and tunnels are now owned by Network Rail.
 Services are provided by Great Northern to Welwyn Garden City and, via the Hertford Loop Line, to Hertford North (with some extending to Stevenage, Hitchin or Letchworth).
 The name "Northern City Line" has been revived to refer to the underground part of the route.